jorge9200/carto-react-map/README.md

 - Refactor outline size and radius slider multipliers to make them more user friendly.
 - Remove hardcoded values for max population and max revenue and get them from the sources.
 - Include more colour grading options for column-based filtering.
-- Refactor code to switch between `clientId' tokens on different environments.
+- Refactor code to switch between `clientId` tokens on different environments.